 6. Being Diligent with Time Management

-This is a very crucial one of all the skills for business analysts.
+This is a very crucial one of all the skills required for business analysts.
 Time management is important since the work schedule of a business analyst is filled with tasks and they have to ensure that their commitment to each one of them has to be fulfilled.
 Understanding the priorities and then scheduling the day to day tasks as required is the most fundamental step in time management for business analysts.

 Multi-tasking is a major sub-skill under time management as it helps to get multiple jobs done at the same time, thus saving further time for other work commitments.
 However, it’s not just work commitments that matter, but also being able to balance the work-personal life equation.